 Blue flames arenít always hotter than yellow flames, because the color of light emitted by the flame can depend on exactly which atoms and molecules are in the flame.
 Each atom or molecule has certain special frequencies (colors) at which it absorbs and emits light, just like a musical instrument has special frequencies at which it absorbs and emits sound.
 Sometimes thatís more important than the temperature of the flame in setting the color.
 Some chemicals burn with a blue color, for example, so that if you burn some of these on an ordinary fire it will look blue for a while (some fireplace logs may do this).
 This does not mean that the temperature of the whole fire went up, just that these chemicals made the color change.
-For more information on this and on why many common fuels burn yellow, check out this answer
+For more information on this and on why many common fuels burn yellow, check out

 However, there are cases that follow the simple pattern you ask about, where the flame color changes smoothly from yellowish to bluish as it gets hotter.
 Simple burners fueled by oxygen and propane typically behave this way.